CD-ROM histories

 1986-11-29 07:02:45

-CD-ROM Review was the first magazine focused on CD-ROMs, aimed at helping consumers navigate this new technology.
-It laid the foundation for a whole culture of CD-ROM-focused publications, many of which were also distributed on CD-ROMs themselves.
+CD-ROM Review was one of the first publications dedicated to CD-ROM technology, aimed at helping users navigate a rapidly expanding field of software and multimedia titles.
+It reviewed new releases, introduced applications, and contributed to the emergence of a broader culture of CD-ROM publications, many of which were later distributed on CD-ROMs themselves.

 1986-11-29 07:02:45